- Pre-production checklist for E-learning video localization

 🤔 What does this mean?

-This requirement may be the result of unrealistic workflow planning within the customer’s organization or circumstances that cause the organization to need localized training videos as soon as possible.
+This requirement may be the result of unrealistic workflow planning within the customer’s organization or circumstances that cause the organization to need localized training materials as soon as possible.

 😎 Resolving the issue

-At Blue Carrot, we believe the most effective way to speed up video localization is to invite multiple teams to your project.
+At Blue Carrot, we believe the most effective way to speed up your course or a single educational material localization is to invite multiple teams to your project.
 Course videos may be shared among teams that work in tandem.
 This approach leads to higher localization quality and productivity, but requires more effort.
+Most efficient practices in terms of localization are based on this concept.

-A second tip to save time (and money) is to leave the idea of audio tracks and captions optimization and opt for subtitles instead.
-You may use automatic subtitle generators or hire a freelance team to create subtitles manually.
+A second tip to save time (and money) is to leave the idea of audio tracks and captions optimization.
+You may use automatic generators for subtitling with an automated time-code creation or hire a freelance team to create subtitles manually.

-If you choose an outsourcing agency or freelancers with low hourly rates, the cost of their work might be low, so we recommend you hire an additional in-house editor or QA manager to check the quality of the subtitles.
+As a way to localize E-learning video you can hire an outsourcing agency.
+Another option is freelancers with low hourly rates, the cost of their work might be low.
+If you choose freelancers we recommend you hire an additional in-house editor or QA manager to check the quality of the subtitles.
 This idea applies to localization teams as well.

 Another low-budget option is to try some AI-based tools for voiceover generation like Overdub by Descript.